-If you don’t fully clean the hole and its surroundings before inserting the RH sensor, some of that debris will get stuck around the sensor.
+If you don’t fully clean the hole and its surroundings before inserting the RH sensor, some debris will get stuck around it.
 When that happens, the RH moisture test for concrete may not perform optimally.

 Use a small wire brush to loosen any materials in the hole.
 Then use a narrow vacuum attachment that fits in the hole to clean up the debris in and around it.
 A vacuum drill bit that will vacuum as you drill makes the process even faster.

 #4 Perform the RH Moisture Test on Concrete under the Right Environmental Conditions

 ASTM F2170 requires the site to be at service conditions to take an official RH moisture test reading.
 That’s the first reason to ensure you’re testing under the right environmental conditions.